Residence Life Conduct F.A.Q.

 The resident has two (2) business days from the date of the Infraction Notice to contact Housing & Residence Life to schedule a hearing.
 The hearing is conducted with a Residence Life Coordinator and will last approximately 30 minutes.
 The purpose of this hearing is for the resident to discuss their level of responsibility in the alleged incident and share any pertinent information they may have; we meet with all residents involved in order to accurately determine responsibility for violations of HRL policy.

 Now that I received my Outcome Letter, what do I need to do?

 The Outcome Letter will be sent to the UNF student email address.
 This letter provides the resident with a summary of what was discussed in the hearing and will note if the resident is responsible or not-responsible for any violations of HRL policy.
 The Outcome Letter will also assign educational sanction(s) for policies the resident has been found in violation of.
 Sanctions assigned to residents are based on the severity of the offense, previous sanctions assigned and previous conduct history.
 Failure to complete assigned sanctions will result in a non-compliance hold on the student's record.
 This hold will not be lifted until the assignment(s) are completed and submitted to the Department of Housing & Residence Life.

-I already met with Student Conduct regarding the same incident, why do I need to come to Housing & Residence Life Conduct?
+I already met with the Office of Student Accountability and Resolution regarding the same incident, why do I need to come to Housing & Residence Life Conduct?

-Housing & Residence Life Conduct reserves the right to forward any conduct case to Student Conduct system.
-Frequently, cases that are forwarded to Student Conduct still need to meet with Housing in regards to their housing contract future. *Please note: if a behavior is severe enough to be sent to Student Conduct, the student's housing contract may also be in jeopardy for immediate termination and ban from the residential areas.
+Housing and Residence Life Conduct reserves the right to forward any conduct case to the Office of Student Accountability and Resolution.
+Frequently, cases that are forwarded to the Office of Student Accountability and Resolution still need to meet with Housing in regards to their housing contract future. *Please note: if a behavior is severe enough to be sent to the Office of Student Accountability and Resolution, the student's housing contract may also be in jeopardy for immediate termination and ban from the residential areas.